dripdrop-app/server/README.md

 TO DO

+- Use elasticsearch for fetching information from db for youtube
 - Move Youtube Links to separate component files
 - Add better urls for navigating youtube collections
 - Add iframe youtube videos to play on site